Praid

+The route of the Via Transilvanica long-distance trail passes through the villages of Șașvereș and Praid.

 Demographics

 The commune has an absolute Hungarian (Székely) majority.
 According to the 2011 census it has a population of 6,502, of which 91.68% are Hungarian and 2.65% Roma.
 The 2002 Census reported 69.36% of the total population belonging to the Protestant Hungarian Reformed Church, while Roman Catholicism is professed by 22.46% of the respondents.